docpad-archive/documentation/01-start/02-start.html.md

 If you'd rather get your hands dirty by making your own basic website from scratch, here's the steps:

-1. Create a directory for your website, change to it and initialize an empty docpad project:
+1. Create a directory for your website, get inside of it and initialize an empty docpad project:

 	``` bash
 	mkdir my-website